Undergraduate Course: Outside Now (Site Specific Art, Research and Practice) (ARTX08059)

 |Summary||This course will deliver for each student the opportunity to research, develop and create their own Public Art Proposal, site specific to a particular Edinburgh City Centre location.

-The students will be encouraged to consider all forms of Public Art and will be expected to produce a proposal to a professional standard.
-They will receive instruction in model building and how to produce Photoshop imagery.
-The course will culminate with an exhibition of their proposals.
+The students will be encouraged to consider all forms of Public Art and will aim to produce proposals to a professional standard.
+They will receive advice in making maquettes and how to produce Photoshop imagery.
+During the course each student will make a presentation of their proposals to the group.

 The course will start with structured classes, lectures, research visits and discussion.
 Beyond this students will be asked to consider how they might research, focus on and develop a self-motivated projects which will engage with more particular ideas, such as: